 Located at the southern tip of Lake Pepin, Camp Lacupolis was once a quiet stagecoach stop; it is now a quiet fishing camp.

-Founded in 1861 with the catchy name Lake-Opilis; the name is derived from Greek and means something like “Camp Lake City.”
-It never got big enough to justify a post office.
-It once had a stagecoach stop.
+A small village was founded here in 1861 with the catchy name Lake-Opilis; the name is derived from Greek and means something like “Camp Lake City.”
+It never got big enough to justify a post office, but it once had a stagecoach stop.
 Overland visitors from the west would stop for the night, then continue on to Lake City by boat in the morning.
 It is now a village of log cabins and campers.

 Camp Lacupolis (71000 US Highway 61; 651.565.4318) has a few sites with water and electric that are close to the water (open May to October).